New Sacred Cow: Release and reception

 On the CD, "Vexed and Glorious" and "A Better Control" are placed on the same track, as a hidden interlude.

-"Yeneh Ababa (Rose)", "War in Me", and "Love/Hate Sensation" were produced by Kenna alone, and all others were with Chad Hugo.
+"Yeneh Ababa (Rose)", "War in Me", and "Love/Hate Sensation" were produced by Kenna himself, while all other songs were produced with Chad Hugo on co-production duties.

 Promo copies of "New Sacred Cow" surfaced over a year before the album's release, with a slightly different track order.
-The song "Siren" didn't appear until the official release of the album.
+The song "Siren" did not appear until the official release of the album.

 A music video to the stop motion short film More to the song of "Hell Bent" was aired on MTV2 in 2001, and the Toonami Midnight Run.
 It was created and directed by one of the future directors of Kung Fu Panda, Mark Osbourne.